N & E

 Date and place

-• July 21, 1798 (3 Thermidor Year VI) at Imbaba on the Giza plateau, near the three great pyramids of Giza, on the left bank of the Nile (nowadays in the metropolis of Cairo, Egypt).
+• July 21, 1798 (3 Thermidor Year VI) at Embabeh or Imbaba on the Giza plateau, near the three great pyramids of Giza, on the left bank of the Nile (nowadays in the metropolis of Cairo, Egypt).

 Involved forces